Azure/api-management-developer-portal/README.md

 npm start
 ```

 It will automatically open the default browser with your local developer portal instance.
+The default address is `http://localhost:8080`, but the port can change if `8080` is already occupied.

 Any changes to the codebase of the project will trigger a rebuild, and refresh your browser window.

 ### Step 5: Edit through the visual editor